andrew/ultimate-awesome/README.md

 - [awesome-pico8-clones](https://github.com/skyforce77/awesome-pico8-clones) - A curated list of Pico-8 clones.
 - [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
+- [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-zephyr-rtos](https://github.com/Technoculture/awesome-zephyr-rtos) - Zephyr RTOS for building modular firmware.
 - [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.